sgluss/hugoSite/samHomePage/content/posts/CVMA/18-19/round4.md

 2	04.433	01:54.557

 ## **Sunday Race 10 -- Amateur SuperSport Open**
+I get a good launch into an early 2nd place, but the leader is nowhere to be found.
+I get track ahead to myself, but with nobody to pace my laptimes suffer somewhat.
+#166 Jose Revelo overtakes me in the 4th lap, and I chase him to a 3rd place finish.
 3	25.745	01:56.298

 ## **Sunday Race 13 -- Amateur Formula Middleweight**
+I get a weak launch and move through the pack to 4th by the 2nd lap.
+I sneak past #629 Michael Mulloy in the 3rd lap, then set up behind the two leaders.
+Unfortunately I can't get my laptimes back into the 54s, and I round out the weekend with a 3rd place finish.
 3  	11.825	01:55.547